 Ecosystem - wetlands

-Wetlands occur all over the world, from the tundra to the tropics, and whilst there is no exact figure for how much of the earths surface is composed of wetlands, they are estimated to cover between 5-8% of the worlds surface.
+Wetlands occur all over the world, from the tundra to the tropics, and whilst there is no exact figure for how much of the earth’s surface is composed of wetlands, they are estimated to cover between 5-8% of the worlds surface.
 They among the world’s most productive environments, being a great source of biological biodiversity and providing a variety of ecosystem services including playing a large role in capturing and storying carbon (Ramsar Convention Secretariat 2016; Salimi, Almuktar and Scholz 2021).
 These important habitats are considered to be some of the most threatened in the world, with more than one-third disappearing since 1970.
 They are threatened by pollution, human urbanisation, agricultural expansion, invasive species and climate change (Delfino and Carlos 2024a).

 Species – Flamingos